brainhack-school2022/brotherwood_project/README.md

 ### Preprocessing using `fMRIprep`

-Preprocessing of raw fMRI data was done using `fMRIprep` (Esteban *et al*., 2018) and executed via the `prepreocessing.sh` script on Alliance Canada's Beluga HPC Cluster.
-Due to lack of resting state data for some subjects, 260 preprocessed resting state BOLD fMRI and their associated confound files were returned. fMRIprep was run using singularity 3.8 and subjected the data to the following steps:
+Preprocessing of raw fMRI data was done using `fMRIprep` (Esteban *et al*., 2018) and executed via the `preprocessing.sh` script on Alliance Canada's Beluga HPC Cluster.
+Due to lack of resting state data for some subjects, 260 preprocessed resting state BOLD fMRI and their associated confound files were returned. fMRIprep was run using singularity 3.8 with the following steps:

 - Brain masking and tissue segementation of T1w image
 - Spatial normalization of the anatomical T1w reference